 Thanks to lottery players investment, we have an opportunity to strengthen and grow Hull Minster for the future.
-The Resilient Heritage project will equip the minster with structures, systems, and management information to enable them to manage the asset for future generations, equip the teams with skills to undertake projects which make the Minster sustainable and help the Minster team to understand, evaluate and plan for future projects.
+The Resilient Heritage project is equipping the Minster with structures, systems, and management information to enable them to manage the asset for future generations, equip the teams with skills to undertake projects which make the Minster sustainable and help the Minster team to understand, evaluate and plan for future projects.

-Through activities such as consultancy, peer mentoring and bench-marking, we hope to undertake an options appraisal of the kinds of business activity and community and education engagement activity that we could undertake.
+Through activities such as consultancy, peer mentoring and bench-marking, we are undertaking a thorough review of our business activity and will find out about the kinds of business activity and community and education engagement activity that we could undertake.
 These would be both compatible and sympathetic to the Minster’s historic setting in the Old Town of Hull and in its responsibility to be an active and growing church.
+Members from our teams have been to see similar heritage and church buildings to find out what works from them and bring back some best practice.
 Our ambition is that the heritage is better maintained and self-sustainable and that our conservation ambitions are supported and funded leaving a legacy of growth and enjoyment.

 Our board of Trustees, the Parochial Church Council, is receiving mentoring and training so that it can make the kinds of decisions we need in future years.
 Finance and fundraising are crucial parts of charitable organisations such as churches, so we have two consultants working with our teams to improve their skills in these areas.
 Members of our teams have also attended external training courses funded by the National Lottery Heritage Fund.

 Our project aims to complete by the end of March 2020.
 We have much to learn and are excited at the prospect of developing our knowledge and skills for years to come.